nabeelaa/nabeelaabidi.com/content/now.md

 ### :nerd_face: Learning

 - I'm brushing up my NodeJS skills (building a chatbot, learning how to create micro-services).
 - In addition to that, I've started learning Go.
-Hoping to get grasp on the language by the end of this year.
+Hoping to get a grasp on the language by the end of this year.

 ### :books: Currently Reading